Imagine this: An e-mail arrives from the chief executive officer of your company with the following message:

 We are a great company with an outstanding team, and I know that we can be even better.
 We have a history of leading our industry.
 I know that with your support and commitment, we can regain that position.

-The intended message was one of crisis and opportunity to generate the urgency required to initiate change.
+The intended message was one of crisis and opportunity to generate the creative tension we discussed in the last chapter.
 Is that what was going through your mind?

 Or were you worried about one or more of the following: